elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### Space Complexity

-When determing space complexity, you have to ask, *how does the space usage of our algorithm change as input becomes larger*
+When determing space complexity, you have to ask, *how does the space usage of our algorithm change as input becomes larger?* An alternative question you can ask is, *How much memory, in a worse case senario, is needed?*

 * Space complexity includes both *auxiliary space* (temporary space) and used space

 Similar to time complexity, space complexity can also be expressed using Big-O notation.

 *What space does your program create?*
+* *does it create a singal array of n-elements?*
+* *does it create log(n) elements?*
+* *ect...*

 *Runtime stack is a part of space complexity*